NISEKO holidays

 Beyond skiing, Niseko offers a rich après-ski culture: traditional Japanese onsen hot springs, world-class restaurants serving everything from sushi and ramen to international cuisine, and a lively bar scene centred on Hirafu village.
 Alternative winter activities include snowmobiling, snow rafting, ice climbing, snowshoeing and cross-country skiing.

-Holiday World offers 19 Niseko properties across all four resort areas, from mid-range hotels and self-catering apartments to luxury ski-in, ski-out residences.
+Holiday World offers several Niseko properties across all four resort areas, from mid-range hotels and self-catering apartments to luxury ski-in, ski-out residences.
 Accommodation ranges from studios suitable for couples to six-bedroom chalets for larger groups.

 Where to Stay in Niseko: A Guide to the Best Areas